cartolid/cartolidar/README.md

 ```
 pip install cartolidar
 ```
-or
+or (in case you are working through a proxy server):
 ```
 pip install cartolidar --proxy https://user:password@proxyserver:port
 ```

 2. Download development version from [github - cartolidar](https://github.com/cartolid/cartolidar)

-You can download the zip version, uncompress it somewhere, i.e.:
+From github you can download the zip version, uncompress it somewhere, i.e.:
 ```
 C:\users\yourUser\Downloads\cartolidar-main\
 ```
-That folder contains a setup.py file (and the other components of the project) and you can install cartolidar from there for your python environment:
+That folder contains a setup.py file (and the other components of the project) and you can install cartolidar from that directory for your python environment:
 ```
 cd C:\users\yourUser\Downloads\cartolidar-main\
 pip install .